 On September 30, 2013, the Company entered into a facility loan agreement with Silicon Valley Bank and Oxford Finance for a total loan amount of \$10.0 million of which the first tranche of \$5.0 million was drawn as part of the 2013 financing.
 The loan has a fixed interest rate of 8.75% payable as interest only for twelve months and a thirty-six month loan amortization period thereafter, with a final interest payment of \$0.3 million at the end of the loan period.
-The second tranche of \$5.0 million became available to the Company upon its February 24, 2015 announcement of the achievement of positive Phase 2b data (the second draw milestone) and shall remain available to the Company until June 30, 2015.
-Loans under the second tranche will bear interest at a rate fixed at the time of borrowing equal to the greater of (i) 8.75% per annum and (ii) the sum of the Wall Street Journal prime rate plus 4.25% per annum.
-The Company was also required to pay a facility fee of 1.00% on the term loan facility commitment.
-As of March 31, 2015, the Company had not drawn down any amount under the \$5 million second tranche.
+The second tranche of \$5.0 million became available to the Company upon its February 24, 2015 announcement of the achievement of positive Phase 2b data (the second draw milestone) and remained available to the Company until June 30, 2015.
+Loans under the second tranche bear interest at a rate fixed at the time of borrowing equal to the greater of (i) 8.75% per annum and (ii) the sum of the Wall Street Journal prime rate plus 4.25% per annum.
+On June 30, 2015, the second tranche portion of the loan facility expired unused by the Company.

 At the time the first \$5 million tranche of the facility loan was drawn down, the Company issued warrants exercisable for a total of 121,739 shares of the Company's common stock to the lenders at an exercise price of \$5.00 per share.
-As a result of this issuance, a warrant liability of \$0.5 million was recorded in the accompanying condensed balance sheets and it must be revalued at each balance sheet date.
+As a result of this issuance, a warrant liability of \$0.5 million was recorded in the accompanying condensed balance sheets and it must be revalued at each balance sheet date until the warrants are exercised or expire.